 Pay the Rent: Free places in this workshop are available for Aboriginal and Torres Strait Islander people.

 Lunch and morning and afternoon tea are included and we will cater for the range of special food needs.
 Please state your dietary requirements in the registration form.
-NB if you participate in the optional evening sessions on Saturdays dinner will not be provided but there are a number of restaurants within walking distance.

 A collection of training resources and further reading will be provided.